timjogorman/RicherEventDescription/guidelines.md

 true'', rather than ``negative'' in the medical testing sense (usually meaning ``shows no signs of cancer'').
 So, for something like:

-\ex.
-Her *colonoscopy* was negative.
+- Her *colonoscopy* was negative.

 The colonoscopy is still polarity POS (as it did, in fact, happen), and ``negative'' is simply telling us that no cancer was found.
 An actual polarity NEG colonoscopy would be something like:

-\ex.
-We were unable to perform a *colonoscopy* due to bad prep.
+- We were unable to perform a *colonoscopy* due to bad prep.

 \vspace{0.5cm
  \fbox{ %